Branding & Naming Expert President of Tungsten Branding

 Apple also chose their company name wisely, which allowed them to drop the word “Computers” from their name, and expand into mp3 players, cell phones and tablets.
 Amazon chose a name associated with abundance and diversity, and their product line expanded to fit the image.
 On the other hand, Books-A-Million (a product-identified brand name), works hard to let consumers know they also sell kids toys and coffee mugs.

-Another alternative when rebranding a company is to go with a key attribute name.
+In considering the benefits of rebranding a company, another alternative is to go with a key attribute name.
 These timeless names work well even when your products and services change.
 They focus on the benefit behind your company and not the goods it currently offers.
 Examples include the previously mentioned Best Buy, as well as Sir Speedy, Priceline, Service Masters, TruValue, Comfort Inn, etc. By aligning with your core benefit, you can continually modify your service offerings without having to change your company name.

 Bottom Line Benefits of Rebranding